lyimmi/go-clamd/README.md

 A Go client for ClamAV daemon over TCP or UNIX socket.

 ## Requirements
-- ClamAV and its daemon have to be installed on the host machine.
 - Minimum Go version 1.20
 - Only targeted for Linux.